DMDX Help.

 fixed point set option FXPSET

-in the macro keyword and one more to display it using the macro in a <bm>
+in the macro keyword and then display it using the macro in a

 keyword.
 In the following example the bitmap being displayed is 2048 pixels

-high and we're aiming to display it as half the screen height:
+high and we're aiming to display it as five sevenths of the screen height:

 halftone> <bmp> "image" * ;

-Both this method and an older one not using FXPSET are demoed in the graphics portion of the
+This method is demoed in the graphics portion of the

 features test demo FEATURES.RTF in this archive: